Guitar Practice and All That Jazz

 This is usually where most of my students have difficulties.
 Here again, it’s necessary to perceive reality as it is.
 You will NOT be practicing 8 hours each day for the next 10 years!
 Well… most of us don’t anyways.
 On the other hand, you are most likely to give a steady 30-45 minutes average per day.
 It’s more than enough to make huge progress… if your time is used properly! (-;

 Special article Not enough time to practice?
 Read “Five Ways to Create Practice Time” (guitar practice related) on JazzGuitarLessons.net right now.

 Here are points to keep in mind to manage your jazz guitar practice time:

 Make your guitar practice time 110% focused.
-No distractions (please re-read #1).
-The value of 30 minutes of focused practicing is greater than a whole day of mere playing (or noodling!)
+No distractions.
+The value of 30 minutes of focused practicing is greater than a whole day of mere noodling.
+Use a timer.

 According to your goals, try to play through all your chosen material each time you practice.
 If there’s an item on your list that you didn’t touch for a week, it means that you have to much on your plate.

 - Plan each session

 Decide how much time you will honestly spend in focused practice before even touching the guitar.
 With this set amount of time in mind, plan the material you’ll cover.
 Divide each session in small chunks of time to go through “everything”.
 For example: I have 5 items on my list and 75 minutes to practice.
 I’ll do 20, 20, 5, 15, 15 minutes.